 Impact of the Structure and Extent of Urban Development on the Choice of Modes of Transport

-The Case of Large Conurbations: Report of the Thirty-Third Round Table on Transport Economics Held in Paris on 26-27 February 1976
+The Case of Medium Size Conurbations : Report of the Twenty-Eighth Round Table on Transport Economics Held in Paris on 24th and 25th April 1975

 Report